dsl-logo

 • Westpac

-Low-interest credit cards offer some of the lowest purchase rates, but there may be other fees and charges that make them more expensive.
-There may be fees for late payment, annual fees, and other penalties.
+Low interest credit cards offer some of the lowest purchase rates, but there may be other fees and charges that make them more expensive.
+There may be fees for late payment, annual fees and other charges.

-However, there are a number of bank's offering 0% interest credit cards, including major banks CommBank, NAB and Wetstpac.
+However, there are a number of banks offering 0% interest credit cards, including major banks CommBank and NAB.
 These cards do not charge interest but come with fees instead.

 Sean Callery is the Editor of Money.com.au.
 He has over 15 years of international experience.
 He is qualified with a Certificate IV in Finance and Mortgage Broking (FNS40821) and is compliant to provide general advice in Tier 1 General Insurance (RG 146) products.